pohly/enhancements/keps/sig-node/3063-dynamic-resource-allocation/README.md

 resource must be set.
 This information is sufficient for generic clients to retrieve the parameters.
 For ResourceClass, that object must be cluster-scoped.
-For ResourceClaim, it must be in the same namespace as the ResourceClaim.
+For ResourceClaim, it must be in the same namespace as the ResourceClaim and thus the Pod.
 Which objects a resource driver accepts as parameters depends on the driver.

 This approach was chosen because then validation of the parameters can be done